wilkpio/test/README.md

-# test
+# syntax highlighting test
-just a test repo
+some repo to test syntax highlighting on github.com using liguist.